google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 Here's [a variation of the demo above](https://cdn.rawgit.com/jakearchibald/80368b84ac1ae8e229fc90b3fe826301/raw/df4cae41fa658c4ec1fa7b0d2de05f8ba6d43c94/){:
-.external} which calls `clients.claim()` in its activate event.
-You *should* see a cat first time.
+.external} which calls `clients.claim()` in its `activate` event.
+You *should* see a cat the first time.
 I say "should", because this is timing sensitive.
 You'll only see a cat if the service worker activates and `clients.claim()` takes effect before the image tries to load.